delabassee/odl2021-lab/step/serialization-filter-v2.md

 * Explicit declarations of a derived member must match the type of automatically derived member exactly
 * Cannot contain `native` methods

-These constraints allow records to be serialized from its public accessors, and deserialized using its canonical constructor.
+These constraints allow records to be serialized from its public accessors and deserialized using its canonical constructor.
 This also means that the serialization and deserialization of a record class cannot be modified by implementing any of the "magic" methods: `writeObject`, `readObject`, `readObjectNoData`, `writeExternal`, or `readExternal`.

 These constraints and behaviors of Records close the loop on many of the encapsulation concerns of serialization and deserialization.